Growing innovation in the agriculture sector

 The other big draw for Rose was Waterloo’s creator-own intellectual property policy that allows researchers to commercialize their discoveries.

-“Velocity has provided me with mentorship and advice that has been fundamental with pushing Ceragen forward.
+“Velocity has provided me with world class mentorship and advice that has been fundamental to pushing Ceragen forward.
 They have given us a fantastic space and early investment.
 The lab facilities and equipment that we have access to would cost us a significant amount of money as a deep-tech biology company.
 Velocity has allowed us to scale and realize the impact I know we can make in this sector.”